refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useDrawerForm.md

 ```
 ### `autoSave`

-If you want to save the form automatically after some time when user edits the form, you can pass the `autoSave` prop to the this hook.
+If you want to save the form automatically after some delay when user edits the form, you can pass true to `autoSave.enabled` prop.

 It also supports `onMutationSuccess` and `onMutationError` callback functions.
 You can use `isAutoSave` parameter to determine whether the mutation is triggered by `autoSave` or not.